 - hand sanitizer

 So what kind of accidents should one anticipate while camping?
 Well, there are always the occasional cuts, scrapes, and scratches.
-We're playing outdoors now, and common camping chores can be hazardous.
-Hiking through brush, thorn bushes, or cactus; cooking outdoors or around campfires; and exposing ourselves to the elements and insects are just some examples of the outdoor activities that require our attention.
+Common camping chores can be hazardous.
+Hiking through the brush, thorn bushes, or cactus; cooking outdoors or around campfires; and exposing ourselves to the elements and insects are just some examples of the outdoor activities that require our attention.
 Be prepared and know what to do in a wilderness emergency.

 Other items to consider might be sunburn relief spray, preferably an Aloe Vera solution, Chapstick for the lips, zinc oxide for skin protection, burn cream, and where appropriate, a snakebite kit.
 A Leatherman multi-tool comes in handy for just about any situation and can also be a nice addition to your kit.